SoftUni/Programming-Basics-Book-JS-EN/chapter-04-complex-conditions-exam-problems.md

 ![](assets/chapter-4-2-images/03.Operations-05.PNG)

-For short and clear conditions, such as the above example for even and odd number, you can use a **ternary operator**.
+For short and clear conditions, such as the above example for even and odd numbers, you can use a **ternary operator**.
 Let's examine the possibility to apply a condition **with** or **without** a ternary operator.

-**Without using a ternary operator** the code is longer, but easier to read:
+**Without using a ternary operator** the code is longer but easier to read:

 ![](assets/chapter-4-2-images/03.Operations-06.png)

-**Upon using a ternary operator** the code is much shorter, it but may require additional efforts to read and understand the logic:
+**Upon using a ternary operator** the code is much shorter, but may require additional efforts to read and understand the logic:

 ![](assets/chapter-4-2-images/03.Operations-07.png)